williamtrungle/PastelCravings/content/post/cafesfouf/index.md

 description: Le Café Sfouf has become one of my all-time favorite cafes in Montreal.
 featured: 'yes'
 tags:
-- Coffee Shop
+- Coffee Crawling
 - Drinks
 - Gay Village
 title: Le Café Sfouf
 ---

 In the past years, I’ve had my fair share of following the trend of the #MTLCafeCrawl.
 After much exploring (and many cups of coffee in my system), I can definitely say that the Café Sfouf has become one of my all-time favorite cafes in Montreal.

 {{< img cafesfouf1 Cafe Sfouf >}}